seung-lab/osteoid/osteoid/formats/ostd/SPEC.md

 The `ostd` file format fills a gap in existing skeleton file formats by offering a self-contained, high performance, safe, binary format that supports optional vertex attributes for the serialization of skeletal structures.
 Incorporating metadata is not a design goal, as this core file is intended to be wrapped in a container file format for that purpose.

 Typically skeleton file formats represent the geometry in either text, JSON, or XML which uses excess space and requires a comparatively slow parser.
 Examples include SWC, CSV/TSV, NML, OBJ.
 In the case of SWC, it is not easily extensible with additional attributes.
 Other file formats are designed to handle multiple kinds of objects.
 SWC only supports trees, when some skeletons may include loops.
+Other formats, e.g. TRK, only support paths.
+Precomputed only supports a fully general (and space hungry) edge list.

 Precomputed has most of the features one would desire, but is inflexible on the vertex and edge data types and also requires a separate info file to interpret the binary, so is not stand-alone.
 Furthermore, there is no indication of which physical scale to use (nanometers? micrometers?) which is a weakness of most of the other formats too.
 Precomputed also only supports an edge list representation, which is space inefficient.
 Precomputed smartly includes a 3x4 transform matrix for affine transforms to map from, e.g. voxel to physical space, but a fully forward-compatible design would use a 4x4 matrix capable of transforms using homogeneous coordinates, perspective transforms, and is more broadly compatible with graphics pipelines, especially since the matrix remains square.